 Consider two teams $i$ and $j$ who score according to independent Poisson processes $X_i(t)$ and $X_j(t)$ with rate parameters $\pi_i$ and $\pi_j$ respectively.
 The winner is the first team to score.
 Then by Poisson thinning, for any value of $t$,

 \citet{audley1960stochastic} presents an argument for this framing based in the psychological literature, considering the probability of one response occurring before another, where the probability of a response occurring in any given small time interval is determined by a response-specific parameter.
-While the argument is presented in terms of discrete time, it notes that the continuous alternative would be to consider Poisson distributions. \citet{stern1990continuum} notes that the context may be widened to that of two gamma random variables with the same shape parameter and different scale parameters, showing that taking a shape parameter of one returns the Bradley-Terry model, whereas allowing it to tend to infinity sees the model tend to the Thurstone-Mosteller model.
-The idea might also be considered in the context of the discriminal process on exponential distributions of Section \ref{sec: exponential}, since the interarrival time of a homogeneous Poisson process with rate parameter $\lambda$ has an exponential distribution with a mean $1/\lambda$.
+While the argument is presented in terms of discrete time, it notes that the continuous alternative would be to consider Poisson distributions. \citet{stern1990continuum} notes that the context may be widened to that of two gamma random variables with the same shape parameter and different scale parameters, and shows that taking a shape parameter of one returns the Bradley--Terry model, whereas allowing it to tend to infinity sees the model tend to the Thurstone--Mosteller model.
+The idea might also be considered in the context of the discriminal process on exponential distributions of Section \ref{sec: exponential}, since the inter-arrival time of a homogeneous Poisson process with rate parameter $\lambda$ has an exponential distribution with a mean $1/\lambda$.